hackclub/solder/src/pages/parts.md

 ### Transistors

 A transistor is a device that allows you to use change in voltage to switch things on and off.
 They are kind of like a valve, but instead of controlling water they control electricity.
-They are divided into NPN and PNP types, and they have three pins, called emmiter, collector and gate.
+They are divided into NPN and PNP types, and they have three pins, called emmiter, collector and base.

 ![part](https://hc-cdn.hel1.your-objectstorage.com/s/v3/a381d42773bcd403a74388d6688b6665c933234b_image.png)